YornSokha/ModSecPoc/README.md

 - **ParanoiaLevel**: Override CRS paranoia/detection level (0 = do not override)
 - **EnsureCrsSetupVersion**: Injects crs_setup_version variable if missing to suppress rule 901001 warning
 - **Inbound/Outbound/TotalAnomalyScoreThreshold**: Optional overrides for CRS anomaly scoring thresholds
+- **LoadRulesByMinIdOrder**: (Experimental) If true, reorders discovered CRS rule files by the smallest rule ID found in each file (ascending).
+Not recommended for production; may break intended CRS initialization and skipAfter logic.

 ### Rule 901001: "CRS is deployed without configuration"